Enjoy 48 Hours of Winter Fun in Albany Without Any Snow

 During your shopping trip, consider heading farther into downtown Albany to B. Lodge & Co., the city's oldest department store, and the Fort Orange General Store, a neighborhood shop where you can find home goods and gifts.

-Saturday Night: Unwind With Dinner at an Authentic Italian Restaurant
+Saturday Night: Unwind With Dinner at an Italian-Mediterranean Restaurant

-Albany and the Capital Region are home to a wide range of restaurants offering all types of fresh and flavorful cuisine, from Mexican and Italian to Asian Fusion, Moroccan, and beyond.
-For this trip, enjoy a relaxing dinner at MezzaNotte Ristorante, one of Albany's top-rated Italian restaurants.
-Their food is best described as modern cooking with heavy Italian influences, and some of their specialties include cioppino (a seafood stew), risotto with glazed beef tenderloin tips, and 'crazy' lasagna with the chef's three-meat Bolognese sauce.
+Albany and the Capital Region are home to a wide range of restaurants offering all types of flavorful cuisine, from Mexican and Italian to Asian Fusion, Moroccan, and beyond.
+For this trip, enjoy a relaxing dinner at Risotto, one of Albany's top-rated Italian-Mediterranean restaurants.
+The menu includes a mix of items like tapas, salads, burgers, risotto, kebobs, and signature entrees made with fresh, local, and seasonal ingredients.

 Saturday Late Night: Get Creative at a Paint & Sip Studio

 Attending a paint and sip class is a fun activity for date nights, girls nights, team building, and winter getaways when you want to escape the cold outdoors for a while.
-Painting with a Twist, Canvas, Corks & Forks, and Art in Mind Creative Wellness Studio are all located in the Albany area, and we recommend browsing their upcoming Saturday night classes and reserving a spot for one that interests you.
-Each class focuses on painting a different subject, such as a snowman, bird, flower, or landscape scene.
+Art in Mind Creative Wellness Studio is a great option; we recommend browsing their upcoming Saturday night classes and reserving a spot.
+They have a variety of fun, seasonally appropriate crafts you can check out.

 Alternative Saturday Late Night Suggestion: Sip & Sample Locally Produced Craft Beverages

 You can also end the night with a trip to one of the Capital Region's craft beverage tasting rooms.
 There are multiple places where you can sit back, relax, and sip craft beer, wine, or even hard cider.
-Here are just a couple hotspots you should check out: Nine Pin Cider in Albany, Unified Beerworks in Malta, The Saratoga Winery & Tasting Room in Saratoga Springs, or Brown's Brewing Co. in Troy.
-Please note that reservations are currently required at both The Saratoga Winery and Brown's Brewing Co.
+Here are just a couple hotspots you should check out: Nine Pin Cider in Albany, The Saratoga Winery & Tasting Room in Saratoga Springs, or Brown's Brewing Co. in Troy.

 Sunday Morning: Grab a Bite to Eat at One of These Breakfast Spots

 Breakfast is the most important meal of the day, especially on your final one in Albany.
 You'll want to eat a good meal before leaving later in the afternoon, and the city has more than a few noteworthy breakfast spots.
-Order a fresh and healthy breakfast from the hot bar at Honest Weight Food Co-op Cafe, try the signature raspberry oatmeal pancakes at Cafe Madison, or feast on a custom omelet at Iron Gate Cafe.
+Order a fresh and healthy breakfast from the hot bar at Honest Weight Food Co-op, try the signature raspberry oatmeal pancakes at Café Madison, or feast on a custom omelet at Iron Gate Café.

-Sunday Afternoon: Explore Two of the Capital Region's Biggest Shopping Destinations
+Sunday Afternoon: Explore One of the Capital Region's Biggest Shopping Destinations

-You've packed a lot into this weekend getaway, so let's finish it up with a trip to two of the Capital Region's biggest and best shopping destinations: Crossgates Mall and Colonie Center.
-Both shopping malls are located just a short drive from each other in Albany, and you'll find an impressive selection of retail and name brand stores.
-Shop for clothing, shoes, gifts, games, books, electronics, and more.
+You've packed a lot into this weekend getaway, so let's finish it up with a trip to one of the Capital Region's biggest and best shopping destinations: Crossgates Mall.
+Within the sprawling mall, you'll find an impressive selection of retail and name brand stores, places to stop for a snack, and more.
+Shop for clothing, shoes, gifts, games, books, electronics, and a variety of other goods!

-When you're satisfied with all of your purchases, you can grab a bite to eat at one of the malls or stop at a local lunch spot in the Albany area.
-Refuel and prepare to head back home and dream about your next winter getaway.
+When you're satisfied with all of your purchases, you can stop at a local lunch spot in the Albany area Once you refuel and prepare to head back home, it's time to start dreaming about your next winter getaway.